apache/causeway/docs/DevelopmentGuide.md

 JSON response.
 Handlers are responsible for initial assignment of aggregators.
 ### Template Method (GOF)
 The Handler base class makes use of this pattern.
-Some methods have to be implemented in each subsclass, in some cases the default implementation in the base class is used.
+Some methods have to be implemented in each subclass, in some cases the default implementation in the base class is used.
 ### Composite Pattern (GOF)
 UI elements are hierarchically grouped, cf. *layout.xml
 ### Factory (GOF)